Impact

 Affected Systems

-All Linux kernel builds that include the vulnerable Apple SMC driver prior to the fix.
-No specific version numbers are listed, so any kernel containing the uninitialized mutex code is impacted.
+All Linux kernel builds that include the Apple SMC driver before the patch that initializes the mutex are affected.
+No version ranges are specified; therefore any kernel incorporating the uninitialized mutex code in the macsmc module is considered vulnerable.

 Risk and Exploitability